SpencerNelsonDEV/restaurant-randomizer/README.md

 ![react_icon](https://img.shields.io/badge/Made%20With-ReactNative-red)
 # Overview
-A random restaurant chooser app that I am developing that will be using the Yelp Fusion API to render a choice between three random restaurants that the user can choose from.
-I will be using Yelp’s api restaurant data including; the restaurant located near the user’s zip code, a photo of the restaurant's street view, the yelp ratings out of five stars, yelp’s most recent user review, and the contact address/phone number.
+A random restaurant chooser app that I am currently developing using the Yelp Fusion API to render a detailed card of a restaurant within the specifications the user has imputed to a search bar that uses the Google Places API.
+Some of Yelp’s restaurant data  that I'm using includes; the restaurant located near the user’s location of choice, a photo of the restaurant's street view, the yelp ratings out of five stars, yelp’s most recent user reviews, and the contact address and phone number.
 # Expected list of components
 ## Form component
 The user will input their area code and click a button to generate the restaurant component.
 I may add more advanced search options like highest rated, or by restaurant type; mexican, asian, indian, american, or others.